Anthony Cioffi: New York Jets

 On February 13, 2020, Cioffi was signed to a two-year deal by the New York Jets.
 He was waived on August 15, 2020, but re-signed a week later.
 He was waived again on August 25, 2020.

 BC Lions

 On January 13, 2021, it was announced that Cioffi had signed a one-year contract with the BC Lions.
 He played in 10 regular season games where he had 23 defensive tackles, one interception, and one forced fumble.
 He was released prior to free agency on January 11, 2022.

 Tampa Bay Bandits

-On February 23, 2022 on the second day of the 2022 USFL Draft, the Tampa Bay Bandits picked Cioffi with the 5th pick of the 19th round.
+On February 23, 2022, on the second day of the 2022 USFL draft, the Tampa Bay Bandits picked Cioffi with the 5th pick of the 19th round.

 Cioffi and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.

 On January 21, 2023, Cioffi was released by the Showboats.

+Vegas Vipers

+After participating in the XFL Combine, Cioffi's league playing rights were acquired by the Vegas Vipers on August 9, 2023.
+He signed with the team on October 18, 2023.
+The Vipers folded when the XFL and USFL merged to create the United Football League (UFL).

+St. Louis Battlehawks

+On January 5, 2024, Cioffi was selected by the St. Louis Battlehawks during the 2024 UFL dispersal draft.
+He was released on March 10, 2024.